 These crispy pita bread pizzas are customizable, delicious, and made within 15 minutes.
-If you are a thin-crust pizza lover, you will love this crispy pita bread pizza.
+You will love this crispy pita bread pizza if you are a thin-crust pizza lover.
 This fun way to make pizza is quicker than delivery pizza!

 What You Will Love

 This easy meal is quick, customizable, and delicious.
 Mini pizzas are kid-friendly and an excellent way for your little ones to get involved.
 Kids have fun making their pizza with their favorite toppings.

 This easy pita pizza recipe can conveniently feed a family or a single portion.
 A rule of thumb is one pita bread pizza serves one person.
 Everyone can make their own pizza the way they like solving the traditional pizza problem of arguing over toppings.

 - Lebanese pita bread: The key to getting a crispy pizza is to use Lebanese pita bread.
 That's the secret ingredient for a thin and crispy crust.

 - Mozzarella cheese: I prefer buying the block of mozzarella and grating it at home.
 However, pre-shredded cheese is also suitable.

 - Pasta sauce or pizza sauce: Use any jarred pasta tomato sauce or pizza sauce.
 Do not use canned plain tomato sauce unless you add some ingredients to make it a proper pizza sauce.